txje/Unicycler/README.md

   --bowtie2_build_path BOWTIE2_BUILD_PATH
-                                        Path to the bowtie2_build executable --samtools_path SAMTOOLS_PATH         Path to the samtools executable --pilon_path PILON_PATH               Path to the executable Pilon Java archive file --java_path JAVA_PATH                 Path to the java executable --min_polish_size MIN_POLISH_SIZE     Sequences shorter than this value will not be polished using Pilon
+                                        Path to the bowtie2_build executable --samtools_path SAMTOOLS_PATH         Path to the samtools executable --pilon_path PILON_PATH               Path to the executable Pilon Java archive (jar) file --java_path JAVA_PATH                 Path to the java executable --min_polish_size MIN_POLISH_SIZE     Sequences shorter than this value will not be polished using Pilon